-The neo-prohibitionists are back, using COVID as a Trojan horse to sneak their proverbial bottle hatchets into our favorite spots where community and creativity thrive.
+The neo-prohibitionists are back, using COVID as a Trojan horse to sneak their proverbial bottle hatchets into our favorite spots.

 Even before the COVID-19 crisis, I would get a lot of questions from the public about alcohol.
 They started after I wrote a documentary podcast series about the link between artistry and various drinking cultures – and how the booze-fueled heartbeats of great cities can play a role in audacity and inventiveness.